We just kicked off the second annual Girl Camper Charity RV Raffle benefiting HoldYou Foundation!

-Forest River has partnered with Girl Camper by offering us their 2020 r pod 196 for our raffle.
+Forest River has partnered with Girl Camper by offering us their 2020 R-pod 196 for our raffle.
 We’ve take it from factory to fabulous and our West Virginia Girl Camper Contributing Editor, Ginny McKinney is taking it on the road and giving us a full report on all its attributes.
-Full details on the raffle can be found here.

 Other small changes that made big impacts included changing out the factory installed hooks that came on the bar just inside the door.
 The new larger hooks hold everything from aprons, to shopping bags to dog leashes and kitchen brooms.
 We also installed artwork that inspires as well as adds style.
 WanderWide Art produces several prints we love but our absolute favorite is their National Parks Register print.
 All sixty one parks in our National Parks system are listed and the print comes with an ink pad and stamp that allows you to check off the parks as you go along.
 We thought it made a great addition to our RV.